AMD Zen 3, Ryzen 4000 Release Date, Specifications, Performance, All We Know

 AMD Zen 3 Ryzen 4000 and EPYC Milan Performance and Specifications

 The jury is still out on the performance uplift we can expect from Zen 3 processors, but there are a few primary levers that AMD can pull to increase performance: The company could increase clock frequencies, increase Zen 3's IPC, rework the caching hierarchy, or increase core counts.
-There company could make a plethora of other design changes, but these represent the lowest-hanging fruit.
+The company could make a plethora of other design changes, of course, but these represent the lowest-hanging fruit.

 In terms of core counts, AMD's own presentation last year for its Milan processors showed that the company would stick with a maximum of 64 cores.
 That means, barring an unlikely significant change late in the design process, AMD's maximum core count will still weigh in at 64 cores for its data center and Threadripper 4000 processors for the high-end desktop (HEDT) market.

 EPYC and Threadripper's maximum of 64 cores doesn't tell us much about the mainstream desktop, though.
 AMD's Ryzen 9 3950X is currently the king of the mainstream desktop with 16 cores and 32 threads, but AMD's Mark Papermaster told us that the company doesn't see a "saturation point for cores" on the mainstream desktop in the near term.

-That leaves open the possibility of more cores for enthusiasts in the future, but whether or not those will come with Zen 3-based desktop chips is open for debate.
+That leaves open the possibility of more cores on the mainstream desktop for enthusiasts in the future, but whether or not those will come with Zen 3-based desktop chips is open for debate.
+We do know that the Zen 3 desktop chips will drop into the AM4 socket, though, and it might be possible for AMD to squeeze more cores into its mainstream Ryzen lineup (particularly if it uses a smaller node for the large IOD die).

 A maximum of 64 cores doesn't really hamper AMD's Zen 3-based chips – the company already has an industry-leading helping of cores, and it doesn't appear that Intel will be able to match 64 cores in the near future.
-However, Intel holds a big lead in the single-threaded performance department, lending its Comet Lake chips a significant lead in the gaming department.
-That will become more important as Nvidia rolls out it's Ampere GPUs and AMD counters with Big Navi.
+However, Intel holds a big lead in the single-threaded performance, lending its Comet Lake chips a significant lead in the gaming department.
+Intel's extra performance headroom will become more important as Nvidia rolls out it's Ampere GPUs and AMD counters with its own Big Navi.

 AMD can boost its per-core performance by increasing frequency and IPC, which will then boost Zen 3's single-threaded performance.
 We already see signs of that with its forthcoming chips.
 Two Ryzen 4000 part numbers (OPNs) recently surfaced, and decoding these strings (100-000000065-04_ 46/36 _Y and 100-000000061-06_ 49/37 _Y) indicates a 16-core chip with a 3.7 GHz base that boosts to a beastly 4.9 GHz.
 That's a 5.7% and 4.3% improvement on the base and boost clocks, respectively, and bodes well for increased frequencies with the Zen 3 processors.